-You can explore each of the objects below in incredible 3D detail with a few clicks of your mouse!
+You can explore each of the objects below in incredible 3D detail!
 By clicking and dragging you can discover a 360° view of each object, or roll forward to zoom in on the full detail of their design and material.
+Also compatible with tablets.

 Please note that on slower internet connections each model may take slightly longer to come into full focus.

 Visit the University of Liverpool’s Virtual Museum featuring some of these objects, as well as those from other institutions involved in the project.

 Information/ caption credits and photography and model credits: Charlotte Sargent.